anonymity20210201/stackrec/README.md

 fineall.py: the training file of NextItNet customized for coldrec target dataset

 train_grec_sc1.sh: the shell script to train StackRec with GRec in CL scenario
-deep_GRec: the traing file of GRec generator_deep_GRec.py: the model file of GRec utils_GRec.py: some tools for GRec
+deep_GRec: the training file of GRec generator_deep_GRec.py: the model file of GRec utils_GRec.py: some tools for GRec